gazebosim/docs/tutorials/SDF/car_demo.md

     </inertial>
 ```

-Here we define the inertial properties of chassis like the `mass` and the `<inertia>` matrix.
-The values of the inertia matrix for primitive shapes can be calculated using this [tool](https://amesweb.info/inertia/mass-moment-of-inertia-calculator.aspx)
+Here we define the inertial properties of the chassis like the `mass` and the `<inertia>` matrix.
+The values of the inertia matrix for primitive shapes can be calculated using this [tool](https://amesweb.info/inertia/mass-moment-of-inertia-calculator.aspx).

 #### Visual and collision